-Bit 1 of the Module Status Reference indicates the status of the terminal block.
-To enable Module Status reporting, the Module Status Reference must be configured.
-During operation, the PLC must be in an I/O Enabled mode for the current Module Status to be scanned and updated in reference memory.
+Bit 1 of the module Status Reference indicates the status of the terminal block.
+To enable The module Status reporting, the module Status Reference must be configured.
+During operation, the PLC must be in an I/O Enabled mode for the current The module Status to be scanned and updated in reference memory.

-9.3 Analog Input Module 4-Channel Differential Voltage: IC694ALG220
+9.3 Analog Input The module 4-Channel Differential Voltage: IC694ALG220